Lloyd Stephen Riford Jr.

-Lloyd Stephen Riford Jr. (born February 29, 1924) is an American politician from New York.
+Lloyd Stephen Riford Jr. (February 29, 1924 – July 20, 2025) was an American politician from New York.

 Early life and education

-He was born on February 29, 1924, in Auburn, New York, the son of Lloyd Stephen Riford Sr. (1889–1980).
+Riford was born on February 29, 1924, in Auburn, New York, the son of Lloyd Stephen Riford Sr. (1889–1980).
 He attended Phillips Exeter Academy.
 During World War II he served as an ambulance driver with the American Field Service.
 He earned an A.B. from Princeton University in 1948.

 Career

 After graduating from college, Riford worked in dairy farming.
 He was a member of the New York State Assembly from 1971 to 1982, sitting in the 179th, 180th, 181st, 182nd, 183rd and 184th New York State Legislatures.
 He was then a member of the New York State Senate from 1983 to 1986, sitting in the 185th and 186th New York State Legislatures.
 He was Chairman of the Committee on Agriculture.

 In 1986, he received the Rhea Eckel Clark Citizenship Award from the Central New York Regional Planning and Development Board.

 After retiring from politics, Riford moved to Kihei, Maui, Hawaii, and engaged in agricultural pursuits there.